 Well, the school has an important duty of care to ensure that they sufficiently supervise all pupils to ensure no problems occur.
 If the school fails to adequately supervise a class or a group of pupils, and as a result a pupil is hurt, then the school is liable to compensate the victim.

-With claims for minors (persons under the age of 18), a Litigation Friend must act on behalf of the victim through the process of the claim for compensation.
+With claims for minors (persons under the age of 18), a Litigation Friend must act on behalf of the victim through the process of the compensation claim.
 The damages awarded to the victim are usually placed in a court held trust fund until the victim reaches the age of 18.
-The trust fund has a very generous interest rate, and we hope that young Kaan get the compensation he deserves and will be able to put it towards something useful when he turns 18.